 - In a non stick pan, heat ghee or oil on medium heat.
 Add the cumin seeds and curry leaves (optional) and allow them to sizzle for a few seconds.

 - Stir in green chili, potatoes, and a sprinkle of salt.
-Turn the heat to medium low.
-Mix well and cook covered for 5-7 mins (or until potatoes are cooked).
-Stir intermittently to prevent the potatoes from sticking.
+Turn the heat to medium-low.
+Mix well and cook, covered, for 5-7 minutes (or until the potatoes are cooked).
+Stir the potatoes intermittently to prevent them from sticking.

 - Meanwhile, to the bowl with soaked sabudana, add the coarsely ground peanuts, salt, and sugar.
 Mix well using a fork and keep aside.